apache/pinot/docs/pql_examples.rst

 Supported predicates are comparisons with a constant using the standard SQL operators (``=``, ``<``, ``<=``, ``>``, ``>=``, ``<>``, '!=') , range comparisons using ``BETWEEN`` (``foo BETWEEN 42 AND 69``), set membership (``foo IN (1, 2, 4, 8)``) and exclusion (``foo NOT IN (1, 2, 4, 8)``).
 For ``BETWEEN``, the range is inclusive.

+Comparison with a regular expression is supported using the regexp_like function, as in ``WHERE regexp_like(columnName, 'regular expression')``

 GROUP BY
 ^^^^^^^^

-The ``GROUP BY`` clause groups aggregation results by a list of columns.
+The ``GROUP BY`` clause groups aggregation results by a list of columns, or transform functions on columns (see below)

 ORDER BY